-Send: The field MUST be filled with the Maximum Bandwidth requirement of the Media stream in kilobits per second.
-Refer to the PacketCable Codec specification [12], Section be present.

-7.5 for the details of calculating the bandwidth value.

-Receive: The maximum bandwidth requirement of the media stream in kilobits per second MUST
+- Send: The field MUST be filled with the Maximum Bandwidth requirement of the Media stream in kilobits per second.
+Refer to the PacketCable Codec specification [11], section 7.5 for the details of calculating the bandwidth value.
+When RFC 2198 Redundancy is included in SDP, the bandwidth value included MUST include the maximum bandwidth required for use of redundancy with the specified depth.
+Receive: The maximum bandwidth requirement of the media stream in kilobits per second MUST be - Receive: The maximum bandwidth requirement of the media stream in kilobits per second MUST be present.